 Data Management

 Glider data management is a complex endeavor.
-Gliders contain many moving parts, and can collect over a terabyte of data in a single deployment.
+Gliders contain many moving parts, and can collect well over a terabyte of data in a single deployment.
 This page outlines the ESD glider data management efforts, including directory structures and storage locations for different types of data.

 Glider & Mooring Database